aerogear-attic/data-sync-server/README.md

 1. The developer defines the GraphQL Data Schema required for their App.
 This is done in the Data Sync Server UI, or done outside the UI and uploaded later
 2. The developer generates typed Models for use in their App based on the schema defined.
 Basic typed CRUDL query structures will also be generated for use in the App
-3. The developer executes queries and mutations in their App, which uses the Apollo GraphQL client to talk to the server
+3. The developer executes queries and mutations in their App, which uses the Apollo GraphQL client to talk to the server.
+The Apollo GraphQL Client is auto configured by the AeroGear SDK e.g. it knows what the Data Sync Server url is.
 4. The Data Sync Server understands queries and mutations for basic CRUDL operations, and executes a dynamic resolver that interacts with the underlying data store i.e. PostgreSQL

 Although this architecture is very limited compared to the full scope of features available with GraphQL, it is only a starting point.